EttienneS/starting_block/README.md

 ### Part 1: Get a clean URP Unity project

+To not have thousands of version specific files that Unity uses in this template we need to have a base template for a URP project to work to do that follow these steps:

 - Create a new Unity Project with the same name using the Unity Hub with the Universal Render Pipeline template
 - Wait for the process to complete
 - After Unity has loaded up delete everything in the Assets folder save the project and close Unity

 ### Part 2: Get template

+Now we can copy use the template and get the files onto the box:

 - Create a copy of this template (Use this template button in this repository)
 - Give your version a name